thank-you9527/089487/README.md

 Authentication tokens are delivered via an HttpOnly cookie; the client does not need to store them.

+### Data storage
+User accounts and world map data are persisted as JSON files.
+Writes are queued to avoid concurrent file corruption; for production use a transactional database such as SQLite or PostgreSQL.

 Features:
 - Scrollable log area with search and lazy loading of older entries.